How we can assist your research

 - Help find participants for your non-iConquerMS™ studies or other research activities

 - Conduct surveys of iConquerMS™ participants to help you understand the community’s needs and interests to enhance the impact and feasibility of your research

 Please read further to learn more about our research resources, policies and procedures, and more.
 We invite you to contact us at any time for more information

-As of May 2017, 3800 people have joined iConquerMS™.
+As of October 2017, over 4,000 people have joined iConquerMS™.
 The following graphics show selected characteristics of our membership.

 iConquerMS™ data: Each registered iConquerMS™ participant is asked to complete a series of core Web-based questionnaires on the iConquerMS.org portal.
 These are completed at enrolment to provide baseline data and will be completed at twice-yearly intervals to provide longitudinal updates.
 The current core questionnaires include:

 - iConquerMS™ MS History

 - iConquerMS™ Demographics